American Indian or Alaska Native Kids Most Likely to Experience Multiple Adverse Events

 What Is an Adverse Childhood Experience?

-Adverse experiences are potentially traumatic childhood events, such as parental death, divorce or incarceration, family or neighborhood violence, frequent socioeconomic hardship or living with someone who was mentally ill, suicidal, dealing with substance abuse or racially biased.
-These experiences can disrupt children’s healthy development and have long-term, harmful effects on physical health, mental health, education, and other life outcomes.
+Adverse experiences are potentially traumatic childhood events, such as parental death, divorce or incarceration, family or neighborhood violence, frequent socioeconomic hardship or living with someone who was mentally ill, suicidal, racially biased or dealing with substance abuse.
+These experiences can disrupt children’s healthy development and have long-term, harmful effects on physical health, mental and behavioral health, education and other life outcomes.
 The more adverse and traumatic events a child experiences, the greater the risk of lasting, negative impacts.

 The promising news is that adverse childhood experiences and their harmful effects are preventable.
 Policymakers can work to ensure that effective systems, policies, and services are in place to strengthen under-resourced communities, support families, and provide all children with safe, stable, positive relationships and environments.